tytydraco/yessleep/out/Something_Pursued_My_Uncle_In_Vietnam_Back_In_1967.md

-Several years ago, while my Uncle Bob was dying of cancer, he told me a story about an incident that happened to him while serving in Vietnam.
+Several years ago, while my Uncle Bob was dying of cancer, he told me a story about something terrifying that happened to him while serving in Vietnam.

-A sort of a death bed confession if you will.
+A sort of a deathbed confession if you will.

 Now, my Uncle Bob (my dad's younger brother) was a good Christian man who would have given you the shirt off his back, if it helped you (sorry to sound so cliche).

 My uncle who never got married or, had kids of his own treated me like a daughter and tried to instill good values in me.

-He taught me to always tell the truth and wasn't the type of person who scared easily either.
+He taught me to always tell the truth and wasn't the type of person who was scared easily either.

 Anyway, as he began to tell me his story I could hear the fear in his voice (which was unusual for him) so, I knew then that everything he was about to tell me was going to be true.